HomeLatest NewsEnterprise ITJaguar Land Rover ropes in BlackBerry for next-gen automotive technology

 Register Now →

 “We are at a pivotal moment, where innovative automakers, such as Jaguar Land Rover, are realizing they need to take an active role in defining the software architecture for their vehicles,” said John Wall, SVP and GM of BlackBerry QNX, BlackBerry.
 “Connected and autonomous vehicles will react and drive based on rich data.
-Our platforms help process data efficiently and keep it secure and trusted.
+Our platforms help process data efficiently and keep secure and trusted.
 We are incredibly honored to work with Jaguar Land Rover and look forward to our teams working hand in hand to deliver an enhanced driving experience for their customers.”

 According to reports, though car software is still a relatively small part of BlackBerry’s business, it’s becoming an important growth area.
-After jettisoning the smartphone unit due to shrinking sales, Chen has worked to shift the Waterloo, Ontario-based company’s focus onto secure software for a range of different businesses, as well as taking other tech companies to court for allegedly using BlackBerry’s old wireless patents.
+After jettisoning the smartphone unit due to shrinking sales, Chen has worked to shift the Waterloo, Ontario-based company’s focus onto secure software for a range of different businesses, as well as taking other to court for allegedly using BlackBerry’s old wireless patents.

 Get the day's headlines from Tech Observer straight in your inbox